-For example, apples are temperature and time sensitive and require cold chain transportation.
-The same thing goes for those blueberries that I was talking about before.
+For example, apples and blueberries are temperature and time sensitive and require cold chain transportation.
 I bet they probably ride on the same truck to the store from a distribution center (DC), right?
 Now what happens when your blueberry truck gets stuck in traffic?
 Do you have your DC to store truck wait for the blueberries to arrive, or leave without them?
 Odds are they probably leave without them, causing the store to be without an item that I came for.

 Seasonal pushes and items that can surge unexpectedly add yet another layer to your planning.
 Without a good contingency plan, surges can push your supply chain to the breaking point.
 Direct store delivery (DSD) programs can offer a solution to this challenge.